lif-zone/lif/README.md

 (For the technically minded, LIF is a keys/value distribued MongoDB-like database on top of IPFS-like file system, leveraging Bitcoin/Ethernium-like blockchain technology).

-The cutting-edge browser-first blockchain approach, means that user can connect and user the network with just a browser.
+The cutting-edge browser-first blockchain approach, means that user can connect and use the network with just a browser.
 Making it native to the web.
 Anyone with a modren browser can connect and access the nework, without any need to install special appplication.
-LIF is designed a blockchain technology used by the masses.
+LIF is blockchain technology for the masses.

 LIF combines [IPFS](https://raw.githubusercontent.com/ipfs/ipfs/) with [Mongo](https://github.com/mongodb/mongo), [Namecoin](https://www.namecoin.org/) and other blockchain design ideas, and enales you to create any distribueted database application:
-- Easy to use by non tech-savy users
+- Easy to use by anyone.
+Even your parents :-)
 - Data is never lost
 - Data can always be found (and quickly)
 - Data cannot be altered, changed or faked
-- You know who is the creator of the data - undipituable!
+- Date is owned and signed.
+Undipituable!

 LIF is a **protocol**:
 - Defines distributed database